The 10 Best Places in the USA to Retire on the Water for Less

 Luckily, for those willing to look past the likes of Malibu and Venice Beach, there are plenty of scenic spots along the country’s lakes and oceans where retirees can make a nice home even with a reduced income.

-Here are the Best 10 Places to Retire in the U.S. where the median house costs around $220,000 or less, but the water views and coastal vibe are priceless.
+Here are the Best 10 Places to retire in the U.S., where the median house costs around $220,000 or less, but the water views and coastal vibe are priceless.

 Table of Contents:

-1. Pensacola, Fl
+1. Pensacola, Florida

 One of the more affordable spots on the Florida coast is Pensacola, a city with about a half million residents.
 Located on the west end of the Florida panhandle, the city has plenty to keep retirees entertained.
 In addition to its miles of beautiful beaches, Pensacola is home to the National Naval Aviation Museum, the Blue Wahoos Ballpark, and Historic Pensacola Village.